saymrwulf/pytorch/notes.md

 2024-07-21T00:51:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (pytorch) 2024-09-20T01:01:00 - Refactor for clarity, might break a few tests though (pytorch) 2024-09-20T18:01:00 - Quick fix, referencing a known issue from the official repo (pytorch)
+2003 paper) (pytorch) 2024-09-20T01:01:00 - Refactor for clarity, might break a few tests though (pytorch) 2024-09-20T18:01:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2024-09-29T02:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)